bsmeding/ansible_role_nautobot_docker/README.md

 # Error handling
-When the stack doesnt start after a hard shutdown (nog containers shutdown but VM is hard shutdown) is it possible that Redis file is corrupt.
+When the stack doesn't start after a hard shutdown of the VM (no containers shutdown but VM is hard shutdown) is it possible that Redis file is corrupt.
 You see the message `Bad file format reading the append only file appendonly.aof.1.incr.aof: make a backup of your AOF file, then use ./redis-check-aof --fix <filename.manifest>`
 Then find the Docker path (`docker inspect nautobot-redis`) and go to this folder Run the check command `sudo redis-check-aof --fix appendonly.aof.1.incr.aof`

 # computed fields

 ## Ansible slug
-To set correct ansible vnedor plugin, add a computed field, named: `Ansible Network OS` type `dcim|platform` and slug: `ansible_network_os`
+To set correct ansible vendor plugin, add a computed field, named: `Ansible Network OS` type `dcim|platform` and slug: `ansible_network_os`
 content:
 ```
 {% if obj.slug == 'arista_eos' %}